 |

-It's really quite
+It's actually quite

 simple: